 - Wear your reading glasses on a chain to not loose them.
-It’s my brain exercise to remember where I put them and if not, I am helping the economy.
+It’s my brain exercise to remember where I put them and if not, I am helping the economy by buying new ones.

 - Wear a bra even on weekends in summer.
 I will do it the moment, all men who have more than I do wear one.

 - Don’t wear a bikini.
 Why?
-Is this Sylt, Germany?
+Is this Sylt, Germany, where you swim nude?

 - Wear an armor like a knight so nobody sees your (well earned) wrinkles, age spots, gray hair (or not).
 I am on my way to the airport.

 What the heck!
 Is it a crime to age!?
-It happens to everyone every day and hopefully for many decades to come.
+It happens to everyone every day, and hopefully for many decades to come.
 I wear what makes me feel comfortable, chic and looking great.
 So should you.Wear what makes you feel great and not what is age appropriate?
-What does age appropriate mean anyhow?
-Click To Tweet
+What does that mean anyhow? #agelessstyle Click To Tweet

-What do you think about all those suggestions in the media what to wear and not to wear at a certain age?
-Which of the above don’ts are dos for you?
-Let me know by email, I am curious.
+What do you think about all those suggestions of the media that tell us what to wear and not to wear at a certain age?
+Which of the above Don’ts are Dos for you?

 Thanks for stopping by.
 I highly appreciate your visits.
 When you are new here and like what you see get a subscription to High Latitude Style to belong to the VIPs who are the first to know when a new post goes up.